cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 Modules should define and register their custom errors in x/{module}/errors.go.
 Registration of errors is handled via the `types/errors` package.

-Each custom module error must provide the codespace, which is typically the module name (for example, "distribution") and is unique per module, and a uint32 code.
+Each custom module error must provide a codespace, which is typically the module name (for example, "distribution"), and a uint32 code.
 Together, the codespace and code provide a globally unique SDK error.
 Typically, the error code is monotonically increasing but does not necessarily have to be.

 The only restrictions on error codes are the following: